moluoyingxiong/moluoyingxiong/README.md

   </p>

   ### Hi there 👋 This is Bean ！✨
-- 👋 Hi, I’m @moluoyingxiong
+- 👋 Hi, I’m Bean, one of moluoyingxiong
 - 👀 I’m interested in Front-end, Nodejs, AI, Smart Contracts,
 - 🌱 I’m currently learning Smart Contracts
 - 💞️ I’m looking to collaborate on one Interesting little project。